sketch-hq/SketchAPI/docs/pages/plugins-document-changes.md

 }
 ```

-The following boilerplate illustrates one way to handle each of change types, including a move.
+The following boilerplate illustrates one way to handle each of the change types, including a move.

 ```javascript
 function onDocumentChanged(context) {